-We are pleased to inform you that Illinois's initial state spending plan and spending narrative submitted on July 12, 2021, meet the requirements set forth in the May 13, 2021, Centers for Medicare & Medicaid Services (CMS) State Medicaid Director Letter (SMDL) #21-003 and are receiving partial approval.
+We are pleased to inform you that Illinois's federal fiscal year 2022 quarter 2 spending plan and narrative continue to meet the requirements set forth in the May 13, 2021, Centers for Medicare & Medicaid Services (CMS) State Medicaid Director Letter (SMDL) #21-003 and are receiving conditional approval, which allows the state to begin implementing all of the activities in the spending plan and narrative based on conditions described in the letter.
 Illinois qualifies for a temporary 10 percentage point increase to the federal medical assistance percentage (FMAP) for certain Medicaid expenditures for home and community-based services (HCBS) under section 9817 of the American Rescue Plan Act of 2021 (ARP).
 We have approved the temporary 10 percentage point increase to the state's FMAP for certain Medicaid HCBS listed in Appendix B of the SMDL.
 The increased FMAP is available for qualifying expenditures between April 1, 2021, and March 31, 2022.
-However, CMS needs additional information, as described beginning on the next page.

-Full approval of the state spending plan and spending narrative is conditioned upon resolving the issues described below and upon the state's continued compliance with program requirements as stated in SMDL #21-003.
+Full approval of the spending plan and narrative is conditioned upon the state's continued compliance with program requirements as stated in SMDL #21-003.
 These requirements are in effect as of April 1, 2021, and continue until March 31, 2024, or until the state has fully expended the funds attributable to the increased FMAP, whichever comes first.

-It is important to note that CMS partial approval of the initial spending plan and spending narrative solely addresses the state's compliance with the applicable requirements set forth under section 9817 and fulfillment of the requirements as stated in SMDL # 21-003.
+It is important to note that CMS conditional approval of the spending plan and narrative solely addresses the state's compliance with the applicable requirements set forth under section 9817 and fulfillment of the requirements as stated in SMDL # 21-003.
 This spending plan approval does not constitute approval for purposes of claiming federal financial participation (FFP).
 Approval of any activity in your state's spending plan does not provide approval to claim FFP for any expenditures that are not eligible for FFP.
 States must continue to comply with all existing federal requirements for allowable claims, including documenting expenditures and draws to ensure a clear audit trail for the use of federal funds reported on the Form CMS-37 Medicaid Program Budget Report and the Form CMS-64, Quarterly Medicaid Statement of Expenditures.

 States should follow the applicable rules and processes for section 1915(c) waivers, other Medicaid HCBS authorities, including state plan amendments and section 1115 demonstrations, and other managed care authorities (as applicable), if they are making changes to an HCBS program and intend to use state funds equivalent to the funds attributable to the increased FMAP to pay the state share of the costs associated with those changes.
 CMS is available to provide continued technical assistance to states when implementing changes to HCBS programs under this provision.
+Furthermore, states should follow the applicable rules and processes for claiming FFP for Medicaid administrative costs, including, if necessary, updating the state's Public Assistance Cost Allocation Plan to reference methodologies, claiming mechanisms, interagency agreements, and other relevant issues that will be used when claiming and appropriately allocating costs.